aj-bei/Random-Forest-Classifier-From-Scratch/README.md

 # Random-Forest-Classifier-From-Scratch

-!!
-IN PROGRESS !!
+Programming a Random Forest Classifier from scratch (using only vanilla Python and not using SK Learn)

-Programming a random forest classifier from scratch (using only numPy)
+See RandomForest.ipynb for the code